Andrew Brel: Songwriting

-Outside of the meditation music compositions, Brel has worked on several collaborations with guitarist and composer, Hugh Burns, including The Paradise Key in 2003 which recalled events in the Iran Iraq war surrounding the religiously inspired 'human wave' attacks.
+Outside of the meditation music compositions, Brel has worked on several collaborations with guitarist and composer, Hugh Burns, including The Paradise Key in 2003 which recalled events in the Iran–Iraq War surrounding the religiously inspired 'human wave' attacks.
 A story shared by his friend Kaveh Golestan, the Iranian photojournalist whose coverage of the Iran Iraq war was syndicated to most significant media for the duration of that war.

 Brel is the co writer of 'Alone' with Spike Edney, originally sung by Patti Russo and later recorded in California by Hugo Fernandes.

 Brel is the co writer of 'Suburban House' with Josh Phillips, originally sung by Leo Sayer and later a hit in Ukraine for Ani Lorak.

 Twenty-one of his most performed songs appear on the 2017 release Riverbank Songwriting including songs with Alan Tarney, Spike Edney, Hugh Burns and Josh Phillips.

-In 2018 Brel wrote and produced What I Love by Hugo Fernandes.
+In 2018, Brel wrote and produced What I Love by Hugo Fernandes.
 A seventeen-song album of acoustic guitar and voice, performed by Hugo Fernandes.
 Recorded in California and released by Andrew Brel Music on 15 September 2018.

+In 2025 Brel wrote and produced THE INCOMING STORM with Memphis artist Logan Twain, followed by a second album titled TWO.

 The Emergency Bouzouki Player

 Brel's first book, The Emergency Bouzouki Player was published in 2011.
 ASIN: B00BTX1B9Q.

 The book reflects a first hand account of conscription in the South African Army during the years of Apartheid.
 The long term social consequences of forced conscription and the PTSD generation that returned from the border war without any medical help are detailed.

-South African writer and musician John Oakley Smith described it as "A book that should be compulsory reading in every South African school."
+South African writer and musician John Oakley-Smith described it as "A book that should be compulsory reading in every South African school."

-In June 2017 The Emergency Bouzouki Player was banned from sale in all seven Emirates of the UAE where Amazon sells books and remains forbidden to residents of all countries practicing Sharia law.
+In June 2017, The Emergency Bouzouki Player was banned from sale in all seven Emirates of the UAE where Amazon sells books.

-The 19 hour Audio Book of The Emergency Bouzouki Player was narrated by Andrew Brel, and published in June 2013 on Audible.
+The 19 hour Audio Book of The Emergency Bouzouki Player was narrated by Andrew Brel for Audible.

 One Day in Paris

 Brel's second book is a novel, One Day in Paris published in 2015.
 ASIN: B0135OSWGQ.
-The account of a fictitious attack in Paris masterminded by former British Army officer, Dan Blake, a skillful PTSD affected sociopath with superior intelligence.
+The account of a fictitious attack on Paris masterminded by former British Army officer, Dan Blake, a skillful PTSD affected sociopath with superior intelligence.
 A prescient story-line examines how the American Military Industrial complex relies on new conflict to sustain growth.
 Described as "a close up look at the 1% who control the 1%" by Author and film-maker Stephen Trombley.

-Who Lies Wins
+Half the Story has never been told: Why we lie

+Half the Story has never been told: Why we lie is a 2024 book and audiobook by Andrew Brel exploring themes of apartheid ideology, genocide, and geopolitical deception.
+Written from an anti-fascist, anti-war perspective, the work analyzes the drivers behind major historical conflicts.

+'Adler v.
+Broulidakis (2015)'

-Brel's story of family court in Britain is the subject of Andrea Lee's book Who Lies Wins.
-A non-fiction whistle-blower novel about British family-law published in 2019.
-ASIN: B07X3Y9KGR.
-Who Lies Wins was the No. 1 best seller on Amazon in Family-Law in September 2019.
+Published in 2026, Brel's autobiographical experience of British law was a No. 1 best seller on Amazon in Family-Law for two weeks.